InteractiveFaultLocalization/InteractiveFaultLocalization.github.io/pages/raw-data.md

 {% include collapse.html title="Transcript of debugging session without additional tools (2021-02-22_09-46-27-ENG, sample)"
 content="
 The participant starts the exercise.
-He says 'well I'm gonna run the base...' he looks down at the instructions 'or... next to the green run button from the arrow pointing down we choose the taskA configuration from the dropdown menu.'<br/>
+He says 'well I'm gonna run the base...' he looks down at the instructions 'or... next to the green run button from the arrow pointing down we choose the TaskA configuration from the dropdown menu.'<br/>
 He double checks the task, sighs, and repeats it while finding the appropriate menu.
 'From the dropdown menu choose... okay.'<br/>
 He clicks on the TaskA test and runs it.<br/>
 He makes observations while waiting.
 'Now I'm waiting for it to finish running.
-I can see this is a maven project, though I could guess that from the src main java and from pom.'<br/>
+I can see this is a Maven project, though I could guess that from the src/main/java structure and from the POM.'<br/>
-'It's interesting though, because the jre system library says Java 1.6, but here it was run with 1.7' he adds, then clears his throat.<br/>
+'It's interesting though, because the JRE system library says Java 1.6, but here it was run with 1.7' he adds, then clears his throat.<br/>
 'Well anyway, I'll look into this' he says before looking up to see the finished test.<br/>
 Looking at the Console log he continues.
 'Okay here I can see... it deleted them.'<br/>
 He pauses for a moment to adjusts his glasses.<br/>
 'I'll search for... in math the... erm NumberUtils.java' he says while clicking the folders in the Project Explorer.<br/>
 He opens the file he was looking for and continues.
-'But otherwise you should search for it in the test, but for this java class (unintelligible)... you can make sense of the test.'<br/>
+'But otherwise you should search for it in the test, but for this Java class (unintelligible)... you can make sense of the test.'<br/>
-He starts opening other files from the Explorer while adding 'I will open these and I'll search for the taskCreatNumber task.'<br/>
+He starts opening other files from the Explorer while adding 'I will open these and I'll search for the testCreatNumber test.'<br/>
-He seems to have difficulty finding the task, however, and mumbles 'This is a constructor... testToInt... string...' then decides to change tactics.<br/>
+He seems to have difficulty finding the test, however, and mumbles 'This is a constructor... testToInt... string...' then decides to change tactics.<br/>
 'This is a relatively long file so I will search with CTRL+F.'<br/>
 He opens the Find/Replace window.<br/>
 'Umm...
 I hope this will work.'<br/>
 'I'm looking for the testCreat' he explains while typing it into the window, 'but anyway in Eclipse there should be an option to see the functions...'
 He starts looking for the settings.<br/>
 'In Window, maybe Editor...
 Show view, and here is one called... not Project, buuut...
 Expressions maybe?'
 He clicks it.
 It's not the one he wanted.<br/>
-'Nope nope nope nope' he realizes, and clicks away to continue looking elsewhere. <br/>
+'Nope nope nope nope' he realizes, and clicks away to continue looking elsewhere.<br/>
 'I want to see somewhere the... what this contains' he goes on, but decides to give up for fear of losing too much time.<br/>
 'Never mind, I'll just search for it instead of wasting more time on it, because I don't know how they planned this one and a half hour.'"
 %}